-7. Disseminating/Reviewing policy and procedures
+8. Disseminating/Reviewing policy and procedures

 This Safeguarding Policy and Procedure will be clearly communicated to people who use our services, trustees, staff, students, volunteers, and carers.
-The Designated Named Person will be responsible for ensuring that this is done.
+The DSL will be responsible for ensuring that this is done.

-The Designated Named Person/s and the Board of Trustees will review the Safeguarding Policy and Procedures annually.
-The Designated Named Person/s for Safeguarding will be involved in this process and can recommend any changes.
-The Designated Named Person/s will also ensure that any changes are clearly communicated to staff, trustees, students, and volunteers.
+The DSL and the Board of Trustees will review the Safeguarding Policy and Procedures annually.
+The DSL will be involved in this process and can recommend any changes.
+The DSL will also ensure that any changes are clearly communicated to staff, trustees, students, and volunteers.
 It may be appropriate to involve people who use our service in the review and people who use our service and carers need to be informed of any significant changes.